NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 This work presents a new epidemiological model that is based on a branching process with an addition of household structure to better capture non-random patterns of contact between individuals.
 The code provided in this repository has been used for simulations and analysis of such model.

-Description of files:
+** Description of files: **

-File '8.
-Simulations - main function' is the main function which runs a simulation of spread of a disease, with nodes representing households, and clusters - households wuth traceable edges between them.
-In order to run, this function requires all functions defined in files 0-7.

-File '9.
-R0 estimation - main function' is the main function used for section '6 Basic Reproduction Number (R0)' of the dissertation, and below.
-This function provides an unbiased estimate of the Basic Reproduction Number, given default parameter inputs.
-This function requires other functions defined in file 0 in order to run.

-Libraries file lists all libraries required to run the code.
+Libraries file - lists all libraries required to run the code.

 File 0 - defines functions needed for the use of model parameters.
 It additionally sets those parameters to default values.